|

 to develop a theoretical account of the general features of a topic while simultaneously

 grounding the account in empirical observations or data (Glaser & Strauss, 1967).
-This
+The authors describe and

 explain specific strategies for conducting grounded theory research in and on

-definition and preliminary elaboration of theory.
+organizations.
 Throughout the article emphasis is

 placed on grounded theory's ability to facilitate understanding and to identify desirable

-improvements in work contexts. - jab.sagepub.com/cgi/content/abstract/22/2/141
+improvements in work contexts.

 Grounded Theory Research and Theory Building

-T. Marshall Egan
+- T. Marshall Egan.

 The problem and the solution.
 A challenging mandate recently advanced by human resource